Young named Most Valuable Male Field Performer

 Mario Wilson, who has been a part of 23 conference champion teams in 19 years of NCAA Division I coaching experience, joined the Virginia staff in July of 2012, coaching the horizontal jumps, men’s high jump, pole vault and the decathlon for the Cavaliers.

 Wilson was the 2010 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching

-Last year, Wilson directed two ACC champions and first-team All-Americans.
+In 2014, Wilson directed two ACC champions and first-team All-Americans.
 Men’s triple-jumper Ryan Satchell and women’s triple-jumper Dallas Rose each won the ACC championship at the outdoor meet and finished seventh at the NCAA Outdoor Championships.